StreamController/docs/docs/plugin_dev/modify_template/add_a_backend_action.md

 1. Import [loguru](https://loguru.readthedocs.io/en/stable/) - the logger of StreamController

-This code show communication errors between the frontend and the backend on the deck.
+This code shows communication errors between the frontend and the backend on the deck.
 If you still have `open_in_terminal` set to `True`, you can easily test the code by closing the terminal window.
 This will lead to an error on the next key press.
 !!! note "Try/Catch"
     If you use try/except to catch such errors, it is important to log the errors in some sort to allow easy debugging.